dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

   In this example, this custom config file changes the title and axis labels.
-The caption magnification, caption weight, and title offset values were modified.
+The caption magnification, caption weight, and title offset values were modified, resulting in the drastically different plot shown below.
 The user will need to experiment with these values to achieve the desired appearance.

   .. image:: roc_diagram_custom.png